 Soil Unit Weight (kN/m3) Friction Coefficient

 Well-Compacted Granular Backfill 21 0.45

 Fine to Medium Sand 20 0.35

 Silt 19 0.30

+Clayey Silt Till and Sand and Silt Till 20 0.40

-It should be noted that the soils encountered during the investigation generally comprised of freedraining fine to medium grained sand; however, seams of non free-draining materials, such as clayey silt, can occasionally be found.
+It should be noted that the soils encountered during the investigation were variable in composition and are not all are considered to be free-draining materials (i.e., clayey silt till).
 A drainage core layer should be installed against basement walls in accordance with OBC requirements.
 The basement walls should be damp-proofed.